AdobeDocs/analytics-platform.en/help/data-views/component-settings/format.md

    * In the [!UICONTROL **Decimal places**] field, choose the number of decimal places the metric displays.

+     This option is available only if the metric has a numeric type of 'Double'.

    * Select the [!UICONTROL **Convert Currency**] option.

-   * In the [!UICONTROL **Select currency code dimension**] field, select the appropriate dimension from the list of dimensions that contains the currency code field.
-For example, [!UICONTROL Currency code].
+   * In the [!UICONTROL **Select currency code dimension**] field, select the dimension that represents the currency you are converting from (the currency that your data is based on).
+For example, select a dimension called [!UICONTROL **Currency code**].

      If you don't have a dimension in your current data schema that contains a currency code field, you can create a new currency code field using [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html), [Data Distiller](https://experienceleague.adobe.com/docs/experience-platform/query/data-distiller/overview.html), or [Derived Fields](/help/data-views/derived-fields/derived-fields.md).
 Data Prep is suitable only for new implementations because it is only on a go-forward basis.
 Depending on an organization's setup, Data Distiller and Derived Fields can be used to access the currency code values historically.

-   * In the [!UICONTROL **Convert and display currency in**] field, choose the currency in which you want data to display.
+   * In the [!UICONTROL **Convert and display currency in**] field, choose the currency in which you want data to be converted.

-1. Repeat these steps if you have more dimensions that contain currency codes that you want to use for currency conversion.
+1. Repeat these steps if you want to apply currency conversion to additional metrics.